morales-felix/SMART-on-FHIR-Python-app/README.md

 ### Steps to Use

 1. Launch the App: Click the link above.
-2. Select Patient and Provider:
-   - If you click "Launch" right away, the sandbox will prompt you to select a Patient and a Provider.
-   - Alternatively, you can choose a Patient and Provider before clicking "Launch" by using the options above the Launch button.
+2a.
+If patient and provider ID is known:
+   - On the right-hand side you'll see options to select Patient and Provider: Select your patient and provider then click the blue launch button on the bottom of the screen
+2b.
+If patient and provider ID is not known:
+   - First click the blue launch button at the bottom of the screen and leave the patient and provider section blank.
+You'll be redirected to choose a provider and patient by name instead.
 3. View Information: The app will display the selected Patient's name and a list of their Observations.

 You can select any combination of Patient and Provider.
 No need to choose an Encounter.